-ISCC publishes all certificates on the ISCC website together with Summary Audit Reports as issued by cooperating CBs.
+All certificates are available on the ISCC website together with their annexes and Summary Audit Reports as uploaded to the ISCC HUB by CBs.
+Specific information on certificates or Summary Audit Reports may be redacted to comply with personal data protection legislation.
+Information provided on a certificate may comprise but is not limited to the name and address of the certified unit, the name and address of the CB, the issue date as well as sitespecific information regarding the products and the calculation of greenhouse gas emissions.
+In particular, ISCC shall also be entitled to make the geocoordinates of the certified sites publicly available on the ISCC website via web-based services for the visualisation of geo-data.
 Furthermore, ISCC publishes all withdrawn, suspended and fake certificates and information on companies that are temporarily or permanently excluded from ISCC certification.
+Additionally, ISCC publishes information on non-compliant Points of Origin on the ISCC website.
 Customers of ISCC System Users or other interested parties can verify via the ISCC website if a company or supplier holds a valid ISCC certificate and is eligible to make sustainability claims according to ISCC.
+Any changes in the certification status are published without delay.
 Figure 2 provides an overview of relevant elements in the ISCC (EU) System.